pjbrof/PureJSCalendar/README.md

 Update 3/2: Once date handlers are in place which I'm currently working on I will make a more comprehensive readme with instructions.

 Update 3/9: Created mini version using only css all functionality will remain in js handlers.
 Made minor fixes to main.css

+Update 3/30: Everything is a little screwed up right now.
+I have some time tonight and this weekend to work on this project and clean everything up.
+The goal for Sunday, which I started tonight is to have the framework for the calendar up.
+I just started working on appending the html to the body in javascript.
+Eventually it will only require a div and the javascript library added to the head.
+I will work this weekend on cleaning up the Readme, directions, and condense all of this scattered nonsense.
+An up-to-date demo is also coming!
+I hate repos without examples so I'm kind of the hipocrite here.